 For digital nomads who lack the creative skills that would allow them to work as marketers or web developers, customer support work represents a chance for them to get their first “break” in the world of being a digital nomad.
 You will need to prove you have the skills for the job, which can be done by creating a small tutorial video that demonstrates you using the company’s products or services.

 Customer support work can be done for various companies at the same time, and there are now more remote customer support jobs on offer than ever before.

-Read on: Customer support teams are some of the oldest forms of virtual remote teams.
+Read on: Customer support teams are some of the oldest forms of virtual teams.
 As they provide 24/7 help for companies and their clients.
-For some more on this type of work structure, its benefits, challenges, and tips, check out our comprehensive guide to globally dispersed teams.
+For some more on this type of work structure, its benefits, challenges, and tips, check out our comprehensive guide to virtual teams.